-For half helmet, nine subjects were identified with 100% accuracy when the number of sensors was fine.
-The accuracy was 99.4% with four sensors, 98.3% with three sensors, and 92.8% with two sensors.
-However, the accuracy dropped significantly to 61.7% when the number of sensors was one.
+For the half helmet, nine subjects were identified with 100% accuracy when five sensors were used.
+The accuracy was 99.4% using four sensors, 98.3% using three sensors, and 92.8% using two sensors.
+However, the accuracy decreased significantly to 61.7% when only one sensor was used.

-Both of the full-face helmet and the half-helmet achieved 100% accuracy with at least five sensors for the data set used in this experiment.
-However, the number of sensors required to achieve high accuracy may increases as the number of registrants increases.
-Focusing on the sensors used for full-face helmet, most of the sensors are less than #20, which means that sensors in the top half were significant.
-Sensors not used in half helmet were aligned around neck and ear and the position of the sensors related to the user's head are supposed to be inconsistent.
+Both the full-face helmet and half helmet achieved 100% accuracy with at least five sensors for the data set used in this experiment.
+However, the number of sensors required to achieve high accuracy may increase as the number of registrants increases.
+For the sensors used for the full-face helmet, most were numbered under #20, signifying that sensors in the top half were significant.

 4.3 User Authentication Method

 4.3.1 Evaluation environment.
-One subject was considered to be the individual to be authenticated, i.e. owner, and the remaining eight subjects were considered to be strangers.
-The authentication accuracy of the owner was measured in 5-fold cross-validation manner; 80%(16 samples) of the owner's data were registered as training data, and the remaining 20%(4 samples) data were used as test data.
-In addition, the authentication accuracy for the strangers were measured using data from all eight strangers (160 samples).
-All 160 samples were tested in each fold of the cross-validation.
-All nine subjects were evaluated on a rotation basis.
+One subject was considered the individual to be authenticated (i.e., owner) while the remaining eight subjects were considered strangers.
+The authentication accuracy of the owner was measured using 5-fold cross-validation, where 80% of the owner's data (16 samples) were registered as training data and the remaining 20% of the data (four samples) were used as test data.
+In addition, the authentication accuracy for strangers was measured using data from all eight strangers (160 samples).
+All 160 samples were tested in each fold of the cross-validation, and all nine subjects were evaluated on a rotation basis.

-In user authentication, FRR, FAR, and EER are used as indicators of authentication accuracy.
-FRR is false reject rate at which a registered person is mistakenly considered to be a stranger and rejected.
-FAR is false accept rate at which a stranger is mistakenly considered to be a registered person and authenticated.
-The smaller the threshold value 9 in Eqn.
-4 is set, the stricter the authentication decision becomes, resulting in increasing FRR.
-On the other hand, the larger the threshold value 9 is set, the looser the authentication decision becomes, resulting in increasing FAR.
-There is a trade-off between FRR and FAR, and the value at which FRR and FAR become equal is called EER (equal error rate).
-Normally, the value of EER is used as an indicator to evaluate the performance of authentication methods, and the smaller EER, the better the performance.
+In user authentication, the false rejection rate (FRR), false acceptance rate (FAR), and equal error rate (EER) were used as indicators of authentication accuracy.
+The FRR is the rate at which a registered user is mistakenly considered a stranger and rejected, whereas the FAR is the rate at which a stranger is mistakenly considered a registered user and authenticated.
+The smaller the threshold value 9 in (4) is set, the stricter the authentication decision becomes, resulting in an increased FRR.
+In contrast, the larger the threshold value 9 is set, the looser the authentication decision becomes, resulting in an increased FAR.
+There is thus a trade-off between the FRR and FAR, and the value at which the FRR and FAR are equal is called the EER.
+The EER value is commonly used as an indicator to evaluate the performance of authentication methods, and a small EER indicates better performance.

-Table 3: EER for the subjects in user authentication.
+Table 3: Equal error rate (EER) for subjects in user authentication.